raspberrypilearning/boat-race/en/step_4.md

 title: If you have problems ...
 image: images/image.png
 ---
 __Note: There is currently a bug in Scratch which means your boat may not move towards the mouse pointer.
-If this happens, click the arrow on the `point towards` {.blockmotion} block and re-select 'mouse-pointer'.__
+If this happens, click the arrow on the `point towards` block and re-select 'mouse-pointer'.__

 ![screenshot](images/boat-bug.png)
 --- /collapse ---